Free Things to Do in Orlando

 Explore the Oakland Nature Preserve

-The Oakland Nature Preserve can be found alongside the West Orange Trail.
+Oakland Nature Preserve can be found alongside the West Orange Trail.
 There are quite a few nature trails that are under one mile.
-That means you can hike a few of them during your visit.

 Go Hiking at Lake Lotus Park

 Lake Lotus Park is in Altamonte Springs.
-Inside the park is a 1.7-mile hiking trail.
-You can easily spot native wildlife as you walk this trail.
+You can easily spot native wildlife as you walk on the 1.7-mile trail inside the park.

 Go on a Mural Tour